Flag of Milwaukee: "The People's Flag"

+Despite the inaction from city officials, the People's Flag was quickly embraced by the citizens of Milwaukee.
 The organizers of the contest released the design into the public domain, deciding to let the flag gain popular acceptance before pushing for official recognition.
 Since its introduction, the People's Flag has been adopted by local businesses and used on commercial products from bicycles to microbrew labels.
-The Milwaukee Brewers sell merchandise featuring a combination of the flag image and their retro "mb ball-in-glove" logo.
+The Milwaukee Brewers sell merchandise featuring a combination of the flag image and their logo.